Is Honey Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, honey is safe to eat during pregnancy.
-Unlike infants, pregnant women can safely digest botulinum spores, and there are no established fetal risks from normal dietary consumption.
+Yes, honey is safe during pregnancy.
+Unlike infants, pregnant women can safely digest botulinum spores, and honey poses no established risk to the developing baby when consumed in normal dietary amounts.

-Honey is generally considered safe during pregnancy with no restrictions from major health organizations including the FDA and ACOG.
-While honey can contain Clostridium botulinum spores that pose a risk to infants under 12 months, the adult digestive system can neutralize these spores.
-Multiple studies also show honey has beneficial effects for wound healing after cesarean sections and episiotomies.
+Honey is generally considered safe for pregnant women according to the FDA and ACOG guidelines.
+The botulism concern that applies to infants under 12 months does not affect pregnant women because adult digestive systems can neutralize botulinum spores before they cause harm.
+Multiple studies also show honey may benefit obstetric wound healing after cesarean sections and episiotomies.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.